Talks and shows

 Timing

-Doors to the theatre will open at 6.30pm.
-The event will begin at 7.00pm.
+Doors to the theatre will open at 6.45pm and the talk will begin at 7.00pm.

 Accessibility